Photo of girl student

 • By calling into the school office and paying by cash or EFTPOS.

-• By internet banking, using our bank account number 03-0510-0741239-00.
-Be sure to put your child’s name and the nature of the payment on the transaction, for your records and our own.
-Please advise the office of your internet payment, by emailing office@ridgway.school.nz with details of your child’s name, class, amount and the item being paid.
+• By internet banking, using our bank account number 12 3141 0104464 00.
+Be sure to put your tamariki name and the nature of the payment on the transaction for your records and our own.

-All payments received will be processed and a receipt sent home with your child.
+All payments received will be processed and a receipt will be emailed.

-Please note that payments for Ashton Scholastic Book Club payments are separate to school payments and should be handed into the office to give to the organiser.
+Please note that payments for Scholastic Book Club payments are separate to school payments and must be done online.

 Road patrol